Konstantin Stanislavski: MAT tours in Europe and the United States

 In the wake of the temporary withdrawal of the state subsidy to the MAT that came with the New Economic Policy in 1921, Stanislavski and Nemirovich planned a tour to Europe and the US to augment the company's finances.
-The tour began in Berlin, where Stanislavski arrived on 18 September 1922, and proceeded to Prague, Zagreb, and Paris, where he was welcomed at the station by Jacques Hébertot, Aurélien Lugné-Poë, and Jacques Copeau.
+The tour began in Berlin, where Stanislavski arrived on 18 September 1922, and proceeded to Prague, Zagreb, and Paris, where he was welcomed at the station by Jacques Hébertot, Lugné-Poe, and Jacques Copeau.
 In Paris, he also met André Antoine, Louis Jouvet, Isadora Duncan, Firmin Gémier, and Harley Granville-Barker.
 He discussed with Copeau the possibility of establishing an international theatre studio and attended performances by Ermete Zacconi, whose control of his performance, economic expressivity, and ability both to "experience" and "represent" the role impressed him.

-From left to right: Ivan Moskvin, Stanislavski, Feodor Chaliapin, Vasili Kachalov, Saveli Sorine, in the US in 1923.
+From left to right: Ivan Moskvin, Stanislavski, Feodor Chaliapin, Vasily Kachalov, Saveli Sorine, in the US in 1923.

 The company sailed to New York City and arrived on 4 January 1923.
 When reporters asked about their repertoire, Stanislavski explained that "America wants to see what Europe already knows."
 David Belasco, Sergei Rachmaninoff, and Feodor Chaliapin attended the opening night performance.
 Thanks in part to a vigorous publicity campaign that the American producer, Morris Gest, orchestrated, the tour garnered substantial critical praise, although it was not a financial success.

 As actors (among whom was the young Lee Strasberg) flocked to the performances to learn from the company, the tour made a substantial contribution to the development of American acting.
-Richard Boleslavsky presented a series of lectures on Stanislavski's system (which were eventually published as Acting: The First Six Lessons in 1933).
+Richard Boleslawski presented a series of lectures on Stanislavski's system (which were eventually published as Acting: The First Six Lessons in 1933).
 A performance of Three Sisters on 31 March 1923 concluded the season in New York, after which they travelled to Chicago, Philadelphia, and Boston.

 At the request of a US publisher, Stanislavski reluctantly agreed to write his autobiography, My Life in Art, since his proposals for an account of the system or a history of the MAT and its approach had been rejected.
 He returned to Europe during the summer where he worked on the book and, in September, began rehearsals for a second tour.
 The company returned to New York on 7 November and went on to perform in Philadelphia, Boston, New Haven, Hartford, Washington, D.C., Brooklyn, Newark, Pittsburgh, Chicago, and Detroit.
 On 20 March 1924, Stanislavski met President Calvin Coolidge at the White House.
 They were introduced by a translator, Elizabeth Hapgood, with whom he would later collaborate on An Actor Prepares.
 The company left the US on 17 May 1924.